aerodrome-finance/contracts/PERMISSIONS.md

 - TODO: Who owns every address?

 #### Vetoer
-Velodrome team at deployment of VeloGovernor.
+Protocol team at deployment of ProtocolGovernor.
 At a later date, this role will be renounced.

-#### VeloGovernor (aka.
+#### ProtocolGovernor (aka.
 Governor)
 At first deployment, team.
-At a later date, this will be set to a lightly modified [Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance#governor) contract from OpenZeppelin, [VeloGovernor](https://github.com/velodrome-finance/contracts/blob/contracts-v2/contracts/VeloGovernor.sol).
+At a later date, this will be set to a lightly modified [Governor](https://docs.openzeppelin.com/contracts/4.x/api/governance#governor) contract from OpenZeppelin, [ProtocolGovernor](https://github.com/aerodrome-finance/contracts/blob/main/contracts/ProtocolGovernor.sol).

 #### EpochGovernor
 At first deployment, team.
-Before the tail rate of emissions is reached, this will be set to [EpochGovernor](https://github.com/velodrome-finance/contracts/blob/contracts-v2/contracts/EpochGovernor.sol).
+Before the tail rate of emissions is reached, this will be set to [EpochGovernor](https://github.com/aerodrome-finance/contracts/blob/main/contracts/EpochGovernor.sol).

 #### Allowed Manager
 At first deployment, team.
 This role will likely be given to a contract so that it can create managed nfts (e.g. for autocompounders etc)

 #### Fee Manager
-Velodrome team
+Protocol team

 #### Pauser
-Velodrome team
+Protocol team

 #### Factory Registry Owner
-Velodrome team
+Protocol team

 ## Permissions List
-This is an exhaustive list of all admin permissions in Velodrome V2, sorted by the contract they are stored in.
+This is an exhaustive list of all admin permissions in the protocol, sorted by the contract they are stored in.

 #### [PoolFactory](https://optimistic.etherscan.io/address/0xF1046053aa5682b4F9a81b5481394DA16BE5FF5a#code)
 - Pauser